 - Veterinary medicine students from North Dakota.

 The Midwest Student Exchange (MSEP) is for residents of Illinois, Indiana, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio or Wisconsin.
 More information is available on the MSEP website.

 The Founders Non-Resident Merit Award is for residents of Arkansas, California, Colorado, Oklahoma or Texas.

 Kansas statute and regulations

-Initial residency classification is determined from information you provide when you apply for admission.
-If you are living or attending school outside Kansas, if you recently moved to Kansas, or if you graduate from high school outside the state of Kansas, you may be classified as a nonresident for tuition purposes.
+Initial residency classification is determined from the information you provide when you apply for admission.
+If you are living or attending school outside Kansas, if you recently moved to Kansas, or if you graduate from a high school outside the state of Kansas, you may be classified as a nonresident for tuition purposes.
 Admitted students receive notification if classified as nonresidents.
 It is the student's responsibility to provide any additional information that may be required to make an accurate residency determination.